benjamin-ebert/bebert_org/content/about.md

 # Hi world, here's my stuff

 This site exists because I think output should be out there, not rot away on hard drives.
-My kind of output happens to be code tutorials, music and notes on life.
-If just one person other than myself finds some of that stuff helpful or entertaining, this site met it's goal.
+My kind of output happens to be music, code tutorials and notes on life.
+If someone other than myself finds that helpful or entertaining, this site met it's goal.

 Other than that, I am a web developer from and still living in [Halle] (https://google.com), eastern Germany.
 I enjoy DIYing stuff, I'm introvert and I think slowly.
 If you want to work with me, drop me an email at [info@bebert.org] (mailto:info@bebert.org).